ic1618/Microsoft-Project15-ELP/docs/sustainability.md

 The poaching of these forest elephants directly impact on the rainforest.
 Poaching these elephants means that there is a reduce in the amount of seed dispersion, essentially preventing the diverse nature of rainforests and the spread of fruits and plants across the forest in which many animals depend on.

 They play an important role in balancing natural ecosystems.
 They trample forests and dense grasslands, making room for smaller species to co-exist.
 Elephants also create water holes used by other wildlife as they dig dry riverbeds when rainfall is low.
-Read more [here](https://www.awf.org/blog/elephants-are-pillars-africas-ecosystems-and-they-need-our-support)
+Read more [here.](https://www.awf.org/blog/elephants-are-pillars-africas-ecosystems-and-they-need-our-support)

 > "Without intervention to stop poaching, as much as 96 percent of Central Africa's forests will undergo major changes in tree-species composition and structure as local populations of elephants are extirpated, and surviving populations are crowded into ever-smaller forest remnants," explained John Poulson from Duke University’s Nicholas School of the Environment, the lead author of the study.

-Helping to find these poachers and stop them will have a significant impact on the environment to help protect the rainforest ecosystem.
+Using our system helping to find these poachers and stop them will have a significant impact on the environment to help protect the rainforest ecosystem.
 In order to keep the rainforest diverse, poaching of elephants must slow down, and eventually stop.

 ## Economic